 First, if you’ve just started driving, you should mostly be driving in car parks for at least a few hours until you feel confident with basic driving manoeuvres like braking, accelerating, parking, avoiding obstacles, reversing, and so on.

-Then, move onto rural roads or light industrial areas where there is little traffic.
-Lots of driving-related anxiety involves other drivers, so practicing where there are few other drivers or complications like bikes or foot traffic will help reduce anxiety.
+Then, move onto rural roads or light traffic areas where there is little congestion.
+Lots of driving-related anxiety involves other drivers, so practising where there are few complications like bikes or foot traffic will help reduce anxiety.
+By progressing gradually, you give your nervous system a chance to adapt.

 2. Stay Focused On The Road & Be Proactive